-Mirabai Bush is a cofounder and a senior fellow of the Center for Contemplative Mind in Society, which transforms higher education by supporting and encouraging the use of contemplative/ introspective practices and perspectives to create active learning and research environments that look deeply into experience and meaning for all.
+Mirabai Bush is founding director and a senior fellow of the Center for Contemplative Mind in Society, which transforms higher education by supporting and encouraging the use of contemplative/ introspective practices and perspectives to create active learning and research environments that look deeply into experience and meaning for all.

 Mirabai Bush is also a founding board member of the Seva Foundation, an international public health organization.
 She directed the Seva Guatemala Project, which supports sustainable agriculture and integrated community development.
 Also at the Seva Foundation, she codeveloped Sustaining Compassion, Sustaining the Earth, a series of retreats and events for grassroots environmental activists on the interconnection of spirit and action.
 She also has a special interest in the uncovering and recovery of women’s spiritual wisdom to inform work for social change.